bring your mess

 Beyond the comedy and relatability of #bringyourmess is our shared desperate need for Jesus as our only fix to both the surfacey messes, like Cheerio infested minivans and spit up in our unshowered hair, as well as our messes of the soul.
 We all carry things, maybe it’s deep hurts from our childhood, mistakes we’ve made, or wrongs that have been done to us- our sin, others sin- and the mess it makes, especially when it collides with motherhood.
 You can bring that giant mess to Agape Moms, we all do, and you will be met with open arms.
 We don’t put on churchy faces or try to shame you into try-harder religion, and we won’t pretend we are perfect either, but we will keep pointing you to Jesus, His word and the power of His spirit to live as moms who are rescued and empowered by Jesus.

-HE is the only remedy there is for the messes we have.
+Christ is the only remedy there is for the messes we have.
 When Jesus is our only savior, and we let go of our savior-complex, of trying to fix it all on our own, then we can finally be real about the messes we carry, and we can bring it before others too.

 IMG-1375.JPG